detricksnyder/TeachingLectures/PHAR801/Lecture5/lecture-notes.md

 ### How Does Insulin Resistance Lead to Hyperglycemia and Diabetes?

+Resistance to the effects of insulin, associated with obesity can contribute to hyperglycemia through a variety of mechanisms including reduced glycolysis and reduced insulin stimulated glucose uptake.
+The primary mechanism however is the reduced ability of the liver to suppress gluconeogenesis when insulin is present.
+This uncontrolled gluconeogenesis, along with the abundant supply of gluconeogenic precursors in obese states leads to a constant over production of glucose which cannot be properly disposed of in tissues.

+This is best illustrated in liver specific insulin receptor knockout mice.
+These mice are genetically engineered to not be able to respond to insulin in their liver tissues and as such have impaired insulin suppression of gluconeogenesis.
+As a consequence these animals become hyperglycemic and hyperinsulinemic [@Michael2000][@Fisher2003].

 ### Adaptations to Insulin Resistance
 * Hyperinsulinemia -> Pancreatic Failure
 * Regulation of food intake